WVam/toolscript-docs/DisplayText.md

 - **#Yellow:** Following text will be displayed in yellow.
 - **#Purple:** Following text will be displayed in purple.
 - **#[TIME]:** Replace TIME with a number (no decimal places).
 The engine will wait that amount in miliseconds before continuing.
-- **#{SPEED}:** Sets the speed mode of the text.
-The value determines directly how long the delay between blips will be in miliseconds.
+- **#{SPEED}:** Replace SPEED with a number (no decimal places).
+That value determines directly how long the delay between blips will be in miliseconds.
-- **#(VARIABLE):** Inserts the value of the specified variable at this position.
+- **#(VARIABLE):** Replace VARIABLE with a variable name.
+Inserts the value of the specified variable at this position.
 If the variable doesn't exist, an empty string will be inserted.

 In addition, there are 4 escape codes:
 - **\NL:** Inserts a newline or line break.